fbpx

 • Skilled motorcycle mechanic.

-• Support vehicle for carrying luggage, spares, medical kit and other essentials.
+• Support vehicle for carrying luggage, spares, medical kit and other essentials (for groups of six or more riders).

 • Tour T-shirt and Hoodie.